xXleowXx/gitlab-charts/doc/charts/gitlab/praefect/index.md

 ## Known limitations and issues

 1. The database has to be [manually created](https://gitlab.com/gitlab-org/charts/gitlab/-/issues/2310).
-1. [Migrating from an existing Gitaly setup](https://gitlab.com/gitlab-org/charts/gitlab/-/issues/2311) to Praefect is not supported.
 1. The cluster size is fixed: [Gitaly Cluster does not currently support autoscaling](https://gitlab.com/gitlab-org/gitaly/-/issues/2997).
 1. Upgrades to version 4.8 of the chart (GitLab 13.8) [will encounter an issue that makes it _appear_ that repository data is lost](../../../installation/upgrade.md#48-repository-data-appears-to-be-lost-upgrading-praefect).
 Data is not lost, but requires manual intervention.